zac-heisey/murray-lampert/_posts/2019-06-05-7-things-to-know-about-quartz-kitchen-countertops.markdown

 categories:
 - Kitchen Remodeling
 featured-image: "/uploads/pelander-kitchen-1.jpg"
-excerpt: Quartz countertops are a popular option for kitchen remodels.
+description: Quartz countertops are a popular option for kitchen remodels.
 Before making the final choice to go with quartz, check out these 7 things to know about quartz kitchen countertops.
 author: Gregg Cantor